William A. Griffin (Roman Catholic bishop): Early life

-William Griffin was born in Elizabeth, New Jersey, the eleventh of twelve children of John J. and Catherine (née Lyons) Griffin.
-One of his brothers, John J. Griffin, was city attorney of Elizabeth and a Democratic member of the New Jersey General Assembly.
-He received his early education at the parochial school of St. Patrick Parish in Elizabeth, and then attended St. Patrick High School, also in Elizabeth.
+William Griffin was born on November 20, 1885, in Elizabeth, New Jersey, the eleventh of twelve children of John J. and Catherine (née Lyons) Griffin.
+One of his brothers, John J. Griffin, became city attorney of Elizabeth and a Democratic Party member of the New Jersey General Assembly.
+William Griffin received his early education at the parochial school of St. Patrick Parish in Elizabeth, and then attended St. Patrick High School, also in Elizabeth.
 Griffin then attended Seton Hall College in South Orange, New Jersey before studying for the priesthood at Immaculate Conception Seminary at Seton Hall.

 Priesthood

 Griffin was ordained a priest for the Diocese of Newark on August 15, 1910.
 His first assignment was as principal of Bayley Hall, a grammar school attached to Seton Hall College.
 A member of the faculty at Seton Hall for fifteen years, Griffin taught Latin, Greek, and English in the preparatory school before becoming professor of philosophy and English in the college.

-In December 1924, Griffin was appointed diocesan director of the Society for the Propagation of the Faith.
+In 1924, Griffin was appointed diocesan director of the Society for the Propagation of the Faith.
 He later became national treasurer of the same organization in 1935.
-From 1929 to 1938, he was pastor of St. Michael Parish in Jersey City, New Jerseu.
-He was named a papal chamberlain in 1930.
+From 1929 to 1938, he was pastor of St. Michael Parish in Jersey City, New Jersey.
+The Vatican named Griffin as a papal chamberlain in 1930.
 Griffin also served as administrator of St. John and St. Augustine Parishes in Newark, and state chaplain of the Ancient Order of Hibernians and the Catholic Daughters of the Americas.

 Auxiliary Bishop of Newark

-On February 26, 1938, Griffin was appointed auxiliary bishop of the Archdiocese of Newark and titular bishop of Sanavo by Pope Pius XI.
+On February 26, 1938, Griffin was appointed as an auxiliary bishop of Newark and titular bishop of Sanavo by Pope Pius XI.
 He received his episcopal consecration on May 1, 1938, from Archbishop Thomas J. Walsh, with Bishops John A. Duffy and Moses E. Kiley serving as co-consecrators, at Sacred Heart Cathedral in Newark.
 As an auxiliary bishop, he served as rector of Immaculate Conception Seminary.

 Bishop of Trenton

-Following the promotion of Bishop Kiley to Archbishop of Milwaukee, Giffin was named bishop of the Diocese of Trenton on May 21, 1940, by Pope Pius XII.
+Following the promotion of Bishop Kiley to Archbishop of Milwaukee, Griffin was named bishop of Trenton on May 21, 1940, by Pope Pius XII.
 His installation took place at St. Mary's Cathedral in Trenton on July 23, 1940.

-William Griffin died from a stroke at the home of his brother-in-law and sister in Elizabeth on January 2, 1950; he was age 64.
+William Griffin died from a stroke at his sister's home in Elizabeth on January 1, 1950, six weeks past his 64th birthday.